Professional Development Supporting Faculty & Staff

 One of the key indicators of a robust, leading-edge school is a healthy faculty culture committed to ongoing professional growth.
-San Domenico’s teaching and learning community honors and actively promotes excellence in instructional practices, professional learning, and leadership.
-We are uniquely focused on providing dynamic professional development opportunities for our faculty and staff.
-We believe that innovative, inspiring, and student-centered teaching flows naturally from teacher-centered professional development.
+Here at SD, we believe that innovative, inspiring, and student-centered teaching flows naturally from teacher-centered professional development.
+We actively promote excellence in instructional practices, professional learning, and leadership and are uniquely focused on providing dynamic professional development opportunities for our faculty and staff.

 Together, we strive to create excellence in each classroom across all grade levels, and we support our teachers to always learn with us, in community, as the educational landscape continues to evolve.
 We show our students how to cultivate a healthy growth mindset by making visible our own learning, our own risk-taking, our own mistakes, and our authentic passion for learning.

-As a K-12 school, we maintain a strong commitment to a “one school” culture.
 The same values that we look for in our classrooms are what we value in our professional development.
-We are thoughtful, collaborative, and teacher-centered, when structuring professional learning.
-We ask ourselves evolving and essential questions, in the same way that we ask our students to do this similar work.
-This process ensures that teachers uphold and promote excellence in every classroom – for every student – in our school.
+We are inquisitive, focused on a grwoth mindset, thoughtful, collaborative, and teacher-centered.
+We ask ourselves evolving and essential questions, in the same way that we ask of our students.
+Our ongoing and iterative growth process ensures that teachers uphold and promote innovative, responsive excellence in every classroom, for every student,

 Professional Development Highlights